sunnychavan/EWB-GUI/README.md

 # What I learned
 • UI Kivy library for Python
 • MVC framework
-• Page design and crosss-functionality
+• Page design and cross-functionality

 # Setup and In-depth Description